-Whether it’s a seemingly small fib or a knowingly bold-faced lie, lying to your landlord can have significant consequences.
+Whether it’s a seemingly small fib or a knowingly bald-faced lie, lying to your landlord can have significant consequences.
 Failing to follow every last detail on the lease agreement may seem innocuous, but it could have lasting damage—to your relationship with your landlord and to your pocketbook.

 The Lie: Late Rent